dantheman454/habit_app/tests/README.md

 ### LLM Testing Suite

-For LLM-specific testing, see the [LLM Testing Suite documentation](llm/README.md).
+For LLM-specific testing, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

-**Note**: The LLM testing tools are standalone and are not included in the main test suite.
+**Note**: The enhanced LLM testing suite provides semantic validation, real LLM integration, and comprehensive performance metrics.

 ## Interpreting Results

-For information about interpreting LLM test results, see the [LLM Testing Suite documentation](llm/README.md).
+For information about interpreting LLM test results, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

 ## Best Practices

-For LLM-specific best practices, see the [LLM Testing Suite documentation](llm/README.md).
+For LLM-specific best practices, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

 ## Troubleshooting

-For LLM-specific troubleshooting, see the [LLM Testing Suite documentation](llm/README.md).
+For LLM-specific troubleshooting, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

 ## Integration with Development

-For information about integrating LLM testing into your development workflow, see the [LLM Testing Suite documentation](llm/README.md).
+For information about integrating LLM testing into your development workflow, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

 ## Future Enhancements

-For information about future LLM testing enhancements, see the [LLM Testing Suite documentation](llm/README.md).
+For information about future LLM testing enhancements, see the [LLM Testing Suite documentation](llm/IMPROVEMENT_GUIDE.md).

 ## Contributing